Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_snowpark_python/machine_learning_with_snowpark_python.md

 A key component of Snowpark for Python is that you can "Bring Your Own IDE"- anywhere that you can run a Python kernel, you can run client-side Snowpark Python.
 You can use it in your code development the exact same way as any other Python library or module.
 In this quickstart, we will be using Jupyter Notebooks, but you could easily replace Jupyter with any IDE of your choosing.

 Throughout this quickstart, we will specifically explore the power of the Snowpark Python Dataframe API, as well as server-side Python runtime capabilities, and how Snowpark Python can enable and accelerate end-to-end Machine Learning workflows, from initial data and feature engineering all the way to production model deployment.
-We will also demonstrate how High-Memory Warehouse instance types can be used to accelerate ML workflows specifically.
+We will also demonstrate how Snowpark-optimized warehouse instance types can be used to accelerate ML workflows specifically.
 We will even explore orchestrating model training and deployment pipelines using Apache Airflow.

 The source code for this quickstart is available on [GitHub](https://github.com/Snowflake-Labs/sfguide-citibike-ml-snowpark-python/tree/main).